What is mob programming?

 Mobbing comes out of work that Woody Zuill and his team pioneered at Hunter Industries and is quickly spreading across the industry.
 We've been using it in our practice for several years now and find it to be one of the most useful tools we have.

 Having trouble visualizing what this would look like?
-Check out this time lapse video from the team at Hunter as they do mobbing for an entire day.
+Check out these time lapse videos from the team at Hunter as they do mobbing for an entire day.

 Why did we start using it?